firebase/geofire-objc/README.md

 }
 ````

-To remove a location and delete the location from Firebase simply call:
+To remove a location and delete the location from your database simply call:

 ##### Objective-C
 ```objective-c